-I wanted to remind everyone how tough I had it.
+I wanted to remind everyone of how tough I had it.
 I wanted everyone to know how driving from place to place to place in my comfortable Honda was a huge pain in the butt.
 Not to mention how Angel and I would have to juggle business and family.
 Helping our course students and readers, and then immediately rushing out to buy and wrap birthday gifts?
 Don’t even get me started!
-And then only having an hour to get our son fed and bathed before bed each night, so we could get him down and prepare to do it all over again…
+And then only having an hour to get our son fed and bathed before bed each night, so we could get him to sleep and prepare to do it all over again…

 “Didn’t you hear me?
 I am super busy, everybody!
-Keep this in mind, and have mercy on me!
+Keep this in mind and have mercy on me!
 Please!”

 Yes, that’s exactly what I used to want you to know about me….